AimeeKnight/AimeeKnight.github.io/about.md

 up really late so I could work on the site while (hopefully) no one was looking.
 Within a few weeks I was hooked.

+Outside of work, I’m a [Google Developer Expert](https://developers.google.com/experts/) for Web Technologies, a panelist on the [JavaScript
+Jabber](https://devchat.tv/js-jabber/) and [Angular
+Air](https://angularair.com/)
-As a former professional figure skater I have a tremendous amount of energy and grit.
-Outside of work, I’m a panelist on the [JavaScript Jabber](https://devchat.tv/js-jabber/) and [Angular Air](https://angularair.com/) podcasts, a co-organizer for [CharmCityJS](http://charmcityjs.com/), and an avid runner.
+podcasts, a co-organizer for [CharmCityJS](http://charmcityjs.com/), and an avid runner.
 I’m a type A